ojilles/jilles.net/_posts/2011-07-11-setting-up-a-new-blog.markdown

 ---
 layout: post
 title: A new version of my blog
 categories:
   - General
+published: true
 ---

 In various different forms my blog has survived from way back in 2003 till now.
 In the first couple of months, the blog would only run on my own computer (I didn't have hosting back then).
-Now, I've redone the block in Jekyll so that it is completely statically generated (and pushed into GIT for convenience).
+Now, I've redone the blog in Jekyll so that it is completely statically generated (and pushed into GIT for convenience).

 I've only deleted two articles that basically were going absolutely nowhere.